See:

 Rose (Rosa spp.) and hybrids - Downy Mildew

 Cause Peronospora rubi and/or Peronospora sparsa, (the former has been reported from the PNW) a fungus-like organism that infects many caneberries (Rubus spp.), especially blackberry and 'Boysenberry'.
 The disease is not common on red raspberry.
 The blackberry cultivars Black Butte and Loch Ness are susceptible.
-It overwinters primarily as a systemic infection of canes, crowns, roots, and buds.
+This organism overwinters primarily as a systemic infection of canes, crowns, roots, and buds.
 The disease cycle starts each spring with the production of infected shoots from infected root, crown, and cane buds.
 Unfolding leaves are invaded during warm, wet conditions.
 Secondary infections of flowers and developing berries during wet, warm weather are initiated from flowering to harvest primarily by conidia produced on diseased shoots.
 Weather parameters that are associated with increased disease include months where the temperature is between 59°F and 68°F for 10 or more hours and months when it rains more than 11 days.
 Diseased berries then become an important source of inoculum for new cycles of berry infection.
 After harvest, infection of developing primocanes lying on the ground continues by internal mycelial growth and spore infection.
 Propagation of systemically infected nursery stock is another way fields can become severely infected.
+When identifying infected but symptomless plants, sampling newly emerging leaves at early bud break will result in an 80 to 90% detection frequency in susceptible cultivars.

 Cross inoculations with isolates from either rose or Rubus sp. show they can infect the other host.